Our Story

 The Restoration of Machiya Maya

-We now had the perfect project property so we needed to assemble the perfect team.
-Next we enlisted the help of a family-run business, who have been crafting homes and temples throughout Kyoto for over a century.
-We were able to assemble a team of master craftsmen, including miyadaiku — the carpenters who specialize in restoring Kyoto's shrines and temples using traditional techniques and tools.
+Once we had found the perfect machiya, the next step was assembling the perfect team.
+We partnered with a family-run business that has been building and restoring homes and temples in Kyoto for over a century.
+Through them, we gathered a team of master craftsmen, including miyadaiku—specialist carpenters renowned for their skill in restoring Kyoto’s shrines and temples using time-honored tools and techniques.

 A Result Beyond Our Expectations

-Machiya Maya Gion is the perfect home in the perfect location.
-A place where your Japanese cultural experience continues, even after the day’s sightseeing has come to an end.
-Your discoveries continue in the sanctity of your private machiya in the heart of Kyoto, Japan’s true capital.
+Machiya Maya Gion became the perfect home in the perfect location: a place where your Japanese cultural journey continues even after the day’s sightseeing ends.
+Within the privacy of your own machiya, in the very heart of Kyoto, discoveries never stop—you remain surrounded by the essence of Japan’s true cultural capital.

 “Though it was traditional, every appliance was new and modern.
 Aircon in every room was great.
 The amenities were 5 star!”